Mobile Apps

 When native development makes sense

 Native Swift or Kotlin is the right choice when the app's core value depends on platform-specific capabilities that React Native cannot reach: AR experiences using ARKit or ARCore at full fidelity, custom camera pipelines with real-time ML inference, or deep Siri/Google Assistant integrations.
 In four years of mobile work for business clients, we have not yet needed to go fully native.
-The Expo ecosystem covers business app requirements comprehensively.
+The Expo ecosystem covers business app requirements well.

 API-First Architecture: The Mobile App as a Client